espressif/esp-at/docs/en/AT_Command_Set/BLE_AT_Commands.rst

 Note
 ^^^^^

 -  If the value of <length> is larger than the maximum length allowed, the setting will fail.
+The service table is defined in `components/customized_partitions/raw_data/ble_data`.

 Example
 ^^^^^^^^